bogdan-calapod/sric.cs.pub.ro/README.md

 baked in.

 Also includes:

-* .eslint.rc config using standard.js
+- .eslint.rc config using standard.js
-* Mock for Jest styles (so that styles imports don't break your tests)
+- Mock for Jest styles (so that styles imports don't break your tests)
-* Example wercker config with test, build, deploy (using SCP) and Slack notification configs

 ## Configuring Analytics and Hotjar